-Your line manager is just one of these people and because they also have their own job to get on with, they get you to do all the adminy stuff, organise things and generally do all the ‘machine oiling’ bits that need to be done in order for your department and/or your boss’s life to run smoothly.
+Your line manager is just one of these people and, because they also have their own job to get on with, they get you to do the adminy stuff, organise things and generally do all the ‘machine oiling’ bits that need to be done in order for your department and/or your boss’s life to run smoothly.

 Well you may be surprised to hear that owners of smaller businesses will also pay you to do the same things your company does…

 Except you get to work when you like and keep all the money!

 More than one of the students on my DIY VA course has said to me: